 How to Know If You've Hyperextended Your Shoulder

 A shoulder hyperextension is also known as a shoulder dislocation.
 When you hyperextend your shoulder, the upper arm bone -- or humerus -- has become dislocated from the ball-and-socket joint of the shoulder known as the glenoid.
-A fall onto an extended arm, trauma such as an auto accident or a direct collision in sports can lead to shoulder hyperextension.
-This condition is painful and requires immediate medical attention.
+This happens when a joint has moved too far past its normal capacity which can lead to the tearing of ligaments around the acromion and collar bone.
+This condition causes a lot of shoulder pain and requires immediate medical attention.
+This can be acute or chronic, as for some a dislocated shoulder can happen often as opposed to a one time thing.

 Left untreated, shoulder hyperextension can cause permanent damage to the tendons and nerves of your shoulder and upper arm.